 Explained: How powerful should the Speaker really be?

-New Delhi, Jan 22: In a path breaking ruling, the Supreme Court has said Parliament should 'rethink' whether the Speaker of a House should continue to have powers to disqualify lawmakers as they 'belongs to a particular political party'.
+New Delhi, Jan 22: In a path-breaking ruling, the Supreme Court has said Parliament should 'rethink' whether the Speaker of a House should continue to have powers to disqualify lawmakers as they 'belong to a particular political party'.

 The top court recommended that Parliament should seriously consider Speaker disqualification powers with 'a permanent Tribunal headed by a retired Supreme Court Judge or a retired Chief Justice of a High Court' or some other mechanism to ensure swift and impartial decisions.

-A 3-member bench headed by Justice R F Nariman took note of the role played by Speakers and inordinate delays in deciding pleas for disqualification of lawmakers .
+A 3-member bench headed by Justice R F Nariman took note of the role played by Speakers and inordinate delays in deciding pleas for disqualification of lawmakers.

 Not Speaker, but independent body should decide on disqualifications: SC to Parliament